 Pitigrilli was the pseudonym of Dino Segre, born in Turin in 1893 to a well-to-do Jewish father and a Catholic mother.
 He worked as a foreign correspondent in Paris during the 1920s, and under his pen name became equally celebrated and notorious for a series of audacious and subversive books that were translated into sixteen languages.

 Salvatore Settis is an archaeologist and art historian who has been the director of the Getty Research Institute of Los Angeles and the Scuola Normale Superiore of Pisa.
-He is chairman of the Louvre Museum’s Scientific Council.
-Settis, considered the conscience of Italy for his role in spotlighting neglect of its national cultural heritage, has […]
+He is chairman of the Louvre Museum’s Scientific Council and author of several books on art history as well as a regular contributor to major Italian newspapers […]

 Antonina W. Bouis

 Antonina W. Bouis is one of the leading translators of Russian literature working today.
-She has translated over 80 works from authors such as Evgeny Yevtushenko, Mikhail Bulgakov, Andrei Sakharov, Sergei Dovlatov and Arkady and Boris Strugatsky.
-Bouis, previously executive director of the Soros Foundation in the former USSR, now lives in New York City.
+She has translated over eighty works from authors such as Yevgeny Yevtushenko, Mikhail Bulgakov, Andrei Sakharov, Sergei Dovlatov, and Arkady and Boris Strugatsky.
+Bouis, previously executive director of the Soros Foundation in the former USSR, lives in New York City.

 Edward Gauvin has received prizes and fellowships including those awarded by PEN America, the National Endowment for the Arts and the Fulbright program.
 His work has won the John Dryden Translation Prize and the Science Fiction & Fantasy Translation Award.
 He has translated over 200 graphic novels.